 “Rise above the rest with Juggernaut X. With eight grams of Citrulline per serving, our newest pre-workout includes all of the necessary ingredients to help you reach new heights and achieve your fitness goals.”

 Also, it is worth noting that energy and macronutrient intakes did not change during Ramadan.
-The bodybuilders ate larger meals in the evening to compensate for the reduced calories during the day, and so their-their total macronutrient intake did not change during Ramadan so no loss of muscle mass.
+The bodybuilders ate larger meals in the evening to compensate for the reduced calories during the day, and so their total macronutrient intake did not change during Ramadan so no loss of muscle mass.

 In conclusion, one can participate in Ramadan and contrary to popular belief, not lose muscle mass as long as calories are maintained by eating more during the evenings.